anevjes/AzureSearch.SharePointOnline/README.md

 Stand-alone DotNetCore console app responsible for:

-- Initializing Azure Cognitive Search index / indexer / skillset mapping / synonym mapping against the Azure Cognitive Search instance.
+- Initializing Azure Cognitive Search index / indexer / skill-set mapping / synonym mapping against the Azure Cognitive Search instance.

 - Downloading SharePoint Online Document Library (Documents) and associated Fields - via Microsoft Graph SDK.
 Graph SDK handles the [Throttling](https://docs.microsoft.com/en-us/graph/throttling) retry attempts back to SharePoint Online for us as it respects the Retry-After HTTP response headers internally.

 - Drops the discovered Documents and its associated metadata into Azure Blob storage.
 Container paths in blob storage follow the same naming convention as the urls.
-For each document that is discovered it is accomponied with an additional .json file which includes all the discovered metadata.<br/>
+For each document that is discovered it is accompanied with an additional .json file which includes all the discovered metadata.<br/>

   _Example:_